-Push the release lever up and push the system into the bumper until it engages.
+Push the release lever up and hold.
+Lift the system slightly and push it into the bumper until it engages.

 Release lever must return to original position.

 If the system cannot be correctly engaged, please seek the assistance of a workshop.